dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/health_genetics_uniprot/README.rst

 .. image:: https://www.gnuhealth.org/downloads/artwork/logos/isologo-gnu-health.png

 Health Genetics - UniProt package for GNU Health HIS
 ####################################################

-This module includes proteins, natural variants, phenotypes, associated to genes and their health conditions, from UniProtKB.
+This module includes proteins, natural variantsa and phenotypes associated to genes and their health conditions, from UniProtKB.

 Many thanks to the UniProt Consortium for providing the excellent list of human variants.
 GNU Health natural variants database is based on it.

 GNU Health HIS: The Libre Hospital Information System
 =====================================================